Business Analyst, Software Salary

 - Plan, design, schedule and coordinate software development.

 - Work with software developers and quality assurance testers to produce the software.

 - Translate user requirements into software specifications, resource estimates, and schedules.

 Popular Skills for Business Analyst, Software

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Implementation Analyst, Microsoft Visio, Product Management, and Project Management are correlated to pay that is above average, with boosts between 6 percent and 13 percent.
-At the other end of the pay range are skills like Microsoft SQL Server, SQL, and Microsoft Office.
-Most people skilled in Requirements Analysis are similarly competent in Functional Analysis and Project Management.
-The majority of those who know Business Analysis also know Project Management and Functional Analysis.
+Software Business Analysts seem to exploit a large range of skills on the job.
+Most notably, skills in Product Management, Implementation Analyst, Microsoft Visio, and Project Management are correlated to pay that is above average, with boosts between 8 percent and 14 percent.
+Skills that pay less than market rate include Microsoft SQL Server, Microsoft Office, and SQL.
+Most people familiar with Business Analysis also know Project Management and Functional Analysis.
+Most people who know Requirements Analysis also know Functional Analysis and Project Management.

 Pay by Experience Level for Business Analyst, Software

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Workers in their first five years can expect to earn $61K, but people who have been around for five to 10 years earn a noticeably bigger sum of $75K.
 The average pay reported by folks with 10 to 20 years of experience is around $80K.
 For some reason, Software Business Analysts with more than two decades of experience report lower paychecks overall; the median sum in this group sits near $72K.